$15,210* Total Tuition

 Credit Hours: 3

 A study of analytical methods useful for business and economic decision-making.
 Topics include descriptive statistics, probability, inferential statistical methods, and decision analysis.
+This course is one of the three prerequisite courses that students who hold non-business undergraduate degrees may be required to take.

 Still Undecided?